YANGJUNYAN0715/Computational_Process_Organization_Lab2/README.md

 - 08.05.2022 - 0
   - Initial
 - 09.05.2022 - 1
-  - Change the structure into immutable type
+  - Change the data structure into immutable type
 - 09.05.2022 - 2
   - Add analysis and conclusion in README.md
 - 27.05.2022 - 3